IVF Treatment, Process, and ConditionsFertility Treatment

 - Occurrence of stress.

-It should be noted that although some researchers believe that using IVF method causes problems such as birth defects as well as ovarian cancer, no credible research has confirmed such hypotheses.
+We should note that although some researchers believe that using the IVF method causes problems such as congenital disabilities and ovarian cancer, no credible research has confirmed such hypotheses.

 What are the disadvantages of IVF?